ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

    * We made the group decision to use the MEAN stack.
    * Decided to create a multiplayer game with video feed.
    * Set up GitHub repository and familiarised ourselves with the platform.
+   * Get user feedback

 ### Evaluation of Sprint

 This was our first sprint.
-There
+Our focus was on choosing the design and structure of the application.
+After deciding we would use the MEAN stack, we thought it would be sensible to get user feedback.
+However, we discovered that there wasn't much we could ask our user's since we were in a very early stage.
+We maybe could have benefited from getting different branches setup on our GitHub repository.

-## Sprint 2: (02.03.21 - 16.03.21)
+## Sprint 2: Build game frontend and design backend (02.03.21 - 16.03.21)
 ___

-The aim of this sprint was to decide on our architecture and how we intended to progress.
-Practically speaking, we got setup on Github, and set about understanding the basics of GitHub with push and pull requests.
-We agreed upon how we would communicate with one another.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.
+The aim of this sprint was to get something built.
+We decided to build four games.
+We also wanted to get the start page up and running, so we had to familiarise ourselves Angular.

 ### Key points

-   * We made the group decision to use the MEAN stack.
-   * Decided to create a multiplayer game with video feed.
+   * Games allocated to team members
+   * Build and run start page
    * Set up GitHub repository and familiarised ourselves with the platform.

 ### Relevant backlog items

  ```
-   → Backlog item: integrate video chat
-   → Backlog item: create start page
+   → Backlog item: design and build start page
    → Backlog item: add audio to start page
+   → Backlog item: start building games
-   → Backlog item: create login
+   → Backlog item: design backend

  ```